parallel-fs-utils/fs-drift/README.md

 * --compress-ratio

 [Default: **0.0**] If set, fs-drift will engage non-default random buffer to generate compressible data.
-The value is ratio of which blocks should be compressible, i.e. 4.0 means 1/4 of the generated blocks (25 percent) will hold random data with the rest being padded with zeroes
+The value is ratio of which blocks should be compressible, i.e. 4.0 means 1/4 of the generated blocks (25 percent) will hold random data with the rest being padded with zeroes.
+Works also in combination with --dedupe-pct

 ## Operations